 When something goes wrong, typically you see an error.
 If this is a user or database server error, such as mistyped query, in most cases you will see it in Error List window.

-Here is an example of an error displayed in the Error List.
+Here is an example of an error displayed in Error List.

 Error List shows not only errors, but also warnings and informational messages which require user attention.
 Warning is in essence a non-blocking error.
 And informational message is just a user notification.

-You can filter messages by type using appropriate buttons on the toolbar of the Error List window.
+You can filter messages by type using appropriate buttons on the toolbar of Error List window.

-You can navigate to the error location by double-clicking it in the list or by selecting Go to Error from the shortcut menu.
+You can navigate to the palace of an error by double-clicking it in the list or by selecting Go to Error from the pop-up menu.